12 Instagrammable places in Pakistan

 4. Wazir Khan Mosque

-5. Pakistan monument
+5. Pakistan Monument

-Now let's take a look into the imposing and grand Pakistan monument.
+Now let's take a look into the imposing and grand Pakistan Monument.
 It combines the luxury of traditional designs and modernism to depict the ever-evolving culture of this beautiful country.
-Its meaning centres around the unity and brotherhood of the Pakistani people.
-Nested in Shakarparian Hills Islamabad, Pakistan; the monument is made to resemble a flower with its petals blooming out.
+Its meaning centers around the unity and brotherhood of the Pakistani people.
+Nested in Shakarparian Hills Islamabad, Pakistan, the monument is made to resemble a flower with its petals blooming out.
 The mighty granite walls hold the real attraction as each of the four petals features beautiful inscriptions of Lahore Fort, Badshahi Mosque, Khyber Pass, and Minar-e-Pakistan.
-Going up, the marble terrace opens up to a bird, etc. view of the lush Islamabad city.
+Going up, the marble terrace opens up to a bird, etc., view of the lush Islamabad city.
 While during the day, the view provides the opportunity of countless memorable selfies, at night, the terrace shows a city full of lights and sparkling lives like a grandiose galaxy.

 6. Shalimar Gardens

 Shalimar Gardens is one of the best Instagrammable places in Pakistan.
 The beautiful city of Lahore is the center of Mughal architecture and design, which makes it the ideal spot from an array of places to visit in Pakistan.
 Shalimar gardens, also known as the lost paradise, are a whole world in itself.
 Get ready to travel in time to the peak of the mighty Mughal Empire.
 Emperors used the gardens until the 17th century, and since then, it has been the favorite picnic spot for locals to find refuge in.
 The historic gem impresses all with its garden size, striking terraces, and marble baths.